wuxc/pywin32doc/md/shell.md

   - [SHGetDesktopFolder](shell.md#shellshgetdesktopfolder)

-    Retrieves the[PyIShellFolder](#pyishellfolder) interface for the desktop folder, which is the root of the shell's namespace\.&nbsp;
+    Retrieves the [PyIShellFolder](PyIShellFolder.md) interface for the desktop folder, which is the root of the shell's namespace\.&nbsp;

   - [SHUpdateImage](shell.md#shellshupdateimage)